 Additionally, a statutory grant of power to prescribe rules of practice and procedure impliedly authorizes a quasi-judicial board or commission to prescribe rules governing the procedure for admission of attorneys to practice before it.
 See Goldsmith v.
 U. S. Bd. of Tax Appeals, 270 U.S. 117, 122 (1926).
-See, e.g., A.R.S. § 32-703(B)(5) (Board of Accountancy) When an attorney who is not a member of the Arizona Bar notifies an agency that he or she plans to represent a party before the agency's decision making body, the agency should promptly notify the attorney of the required procedures.
+See, e.g., A.R.S. § 32-703(B)(5) (Board of Accountancy).
+Agencies having this power should promulgate a rule requiring attorneys who are not members of the State Bar of Arizona to apply for permission to represent parties before the agency's decision making body.
+When an attorney who is not a member of the Arizona Bar notifies an agency that he or she plans to represent a party before the agency's decision making body, the agency should promptly notify the attorney of the required procedure.
 See Appendix 10.1 (Sample Letter to Nonmember Attorney or Representative).